AlCh440/SmallBrains/README.md

 ## Description

-This game is a replica of the game for snes super soukoban, created by the [SmallBrains](https://github.com/AlCh440/SmallBrains) team.
+This game is a replica of the game for SNES Super Soukoban, created by  [SmallBrains](https://github.com/AlCh440/SmallBrains).

 ## How to play